Human rights education: Models

 This model of education focuses on the psychological and sociological aspects of human rights.
-The topics towards which this model is effective are those including vulnerable populations and people with personal experiences effected by the topic, such as women and minorities.
+The topics towards which this model is effective are those including vulnerable populations and people with personal experiences affected by the topic, such as women and minorities.
 The model aims to empower the individual, such as those victims of abuse and trauma.
 The model is geared towards recognizing the abuse of human rights but is also committed to preventing these abuses.
 The transformational model, "highlights the empowerment of disadvantaged groups for organizing collectively, not only to carry out human rights activism but to carry forward social change more generally."
-It is, "more accurately described as promoting a goal of social change, incorporating both “activism” including collective action and community development as well as undertaking individual actions to reduce violations in one’s personal life and immediate environment."
+It is, "more accurately described as promoting a goal of social change, incorporating both "activism" including collective action and community development as well as undertaking individual actions to reduce violations in one's personal life and immediate environment."